-Harald was the first Viking king to bring both Christianity and unity to the Viking people and it seems that Christianity and tribal unity were responsible for bringing an end to the Viking Age.
-Consequently, you might say that King Harald Bluetooth ushered in the end of the Viking Age.
+Harald was the first Viking king to bring both Christianity and unity to the Viking people.
+And it seems that Christianity and tribal unity brought an end to the Viking Age.
+Therefore, you might say that King Harald Bluetooth ushered in the end of the Viking Age.
 Before 1050CE, most Vikings were pagans who worshiped gods like Odin and Thor.
 King Harald was one of the first well-respected Viking kings to convert to Christianity.
 He encouraged the people he ruled over to convert to Christianity as well.
-Then he started to unite the other Viking tribes in Denmark under his rule.
+Then he started to unite the other Viking tribes in Denmark.
 Harald Bluetooth became known as the king that united Denmark.
-Then, so the rest of the world would remember how great he was, King Harald erected a monument to himself in Jelling (YELL-ing), Denmark known as the Jelling Stones.
-The stones feature Viking runes (a type of writing that uses symbols) that describe the great deeds of none other than the fantastic King Harald Bluetooth himself.
-Today, the stones are considered to be Denmark's birth certificate and are a World Heritage Site.
+Then, so the rest of the world would remember how great he was, he erected a monument to himself in Jelling (YELL-ing), Denmark known as the Jelling Stones.
+The stones feature Viking runes (a type of writing that uses symbols) that describe the great deeds of the fantastic King Harald.